- Written by: adminw

-Its attractiveness derives from i.a. favourable geographical location and well-developed transport infrastructure.
+Its attractiveness derives among other things from favourable geographical location and well-developed transport infrastructure.
 The A2 motorway runs through the region, which connects Warsaw with Berlin.
 Poznań – the capital of Wielkopolska is located in the middle of the way between these two cities.
-A rail track runs parallel to the motorway, and the entire transport axis is a part of the Berlin-Warsaw-Moscow Transport Corridor, which belongs to the Trans-European Transport Network (TEN-T).
+A rail track runs parallel to the motorway, and the entire transport axis is a part of the Berlin-Warsaw-Moscow Pan-European transport corridor.
+At the same time, Wielkopolska lies at the intersection of the Baltic-Adriatic and North Sea-Baltic transport corridors in the framework of the Trans-European Transport Network (TEN-T).

-The region is characterised by a high level of industrial development, with the following main sectors: agri-food, automotive, pharmaceutical and furniture industry.
+The region is characterised by a high level of industrial development, with the following main sectors: agri-food, automotive, furniture and electric industry.
 It also hosts numerous enterprises assisted by active business support institutions.
 A particularly important one is the Poznań International Fair, which has been in operation for nearly 100 years.
 The region's attractiveness for investors is widely recognised (Investment offer of the Region).

-Wielkopolska focuses on enhancing the research potential and technological development that supports innovativeness, developing ICT, increasing entrepreneurship, improving the condition of the natural environment and education.
-This is reflected in the priorities of the Wielkopolska Regional Operational Programme 2014-2020, as well as the Regional Development Strategy "Wielkopolska 2020".
+Wielkopolska focuses among other things on enhancing the research potential and technological development that supports innovativeness, developing ICT, increasing entrepreneurship, social development, infrastructure development, improving the condition of the natural environment, education and increasing effectiveness of regional management.
+This is reflected in the priorities of the Wielkopolska Regional Operational Programme 2014-2020, as well as the Regional Development Strategy "Wielkopolska 2030".

-It is also a powerful agricultural region with considerable land resources – agricultural land covers 60% of the region's territory.
+Wielkopolska Region is also a powerful agricultural region with considerable land resources – agricultural land covers over 60% of the region's territory.
 The agricultural land is mostly used for cereal farming, swine and cattle breeding and organic farming.
-Many regional and traditional products from Wielkopolska received EU quality labels "Protected Geographical Indication" and "Traditional Specialities Guaranteed".
+Many regional and traditional products from Wielkopolska received EU quality labels "Protected Geographical Indication" and "Traditional Speciality Guaranteed".

-Main export destinations: Germany, the Netherlands, France, Sweden and the United Kingdom
+Main export destinations: Germany, France, the Netherlands, the United Kingdom, Sweden

-Major enterprises: Jeronimo Martins Polska SA, Grupa Eurocash SA, GK Enea SA, Volkswagen Poznań Sp. z o.o., Lidl Polska, Solaris Bus and Coach, Phillips Lighting Poland, GlaxoSmithKline Pharmaceuticals, Imperial Tobacco Polska SA, Kompania Piwowarska SA.
+Selected major enterprises: Jeronimo Martins Polska SA, Grupa Eurocash SA, GK Enea SA, Volkswagen Poznań Sp. z o.o., Żabka Polska Sp. z o.o., Lidl Polska, Solaris Bus and Coach, Phillips Lighting Poland, GlaxoSmithKline Pharmaceuticals, , Kompania Piwowarska SA